 - Requiring that archaeological and underwater cultural heritage artefact discoveries be reported

 Archaeological artefact discoveries are protected for 20 business days, while historic shipwrecks, aircraft wrecks and the articles associated with them are given blanket protection.

 - Providing for the identification and management of local heritage places by local government.
 Under the Queensland Heritage Act 1992, each local government must keep a local heritage register, or have local heritage planning scheme provisions such as an overlay or schedule.
 Local heritage registers or planning scheme provisions identify places of local heritage significance.
 Guideline: Carrying out a heritage survey (PDF, 903KB) outlines how to carry out a heritage survey to identify places and areas of cultural heritage significance.
 Some local governments also employ heritage advisors to provide conservation advice to owners of local heritage places.
 For more information about places that may be in a local heritage register or a planning scheme, contact your local government.

 - Regulating some types of development of heritage places.
-Development of heritage places is also regulated through the Sustainable Planning Act 2009 (PDF, 2.57MB).
+Development of heritage places is also regulated through the Planning Act 2016.
 Read more about heritage development.

 - Providing for heritage agreements to help manage Queensland’s heritage places.
 Read more about heritage agreements.

 The Queensland Heritage Strategy: protecting, investing in and connecting Queensland’s story (PDF, 2MB), defines how Queensland, through the leadership of government and the Queensland Heritage Council, will manage and coordinate heritage issues which are central to community cohesion, ethos and identity, and is built around three key directions:

 - Investing in Queensland’s heritage: a collaborative effort